lvjiaxuan/release/README.md

 # For 2 last tag.
 lvr changelog --tag==2

-# For a specific tag.
+# For a specified tag.
 lvr changelog --tag=v0.0.2

 # For last tag only